|Table of contents|

 Q3: Name the animals that you would be able to recognize only by their smell, without seeing them?

 Ans: We can recognize pet animals like dog, cat, cow, buffalo, goat etc. by their smell.

 Q4: Write the names of five things whose smell you like and five things whose smell you do not like.

 |I like the smell of||I do not like the smell of|

 |Fresh air||Stale air|

-Q.1.
-Sushila covered her nose when she cleaned Deepak’s nappy, but not when she cleaned her daughter.
+Q1: Sushila covered her nose when she cleaned Deepak’s nappy, but not when she cleaned her daughter's.
 Why do you think she did this?

-Ans.
-When we feel something is dirty, we find its smell bad.
-In case of Sushila, she thought Deepak’s nappy to be dirty.
+Ans: When we feel something is dirty, we find its smell bad.
+In case of Sushila, she thought Deepak’s nappy had a dirty smell.
 So, she had to cover her nose.
-When she was cleaning her daughter’s nappy she did not think of it being dirty.
+When she was cleaning her daughter’s nappy she did not think of it having a dirty smell.

-Ans.
-I feel bad when I walk near a heap of garbage.
-Children who spend the whole day picking things from such garbage become used to the smell.
-Their minds do not get offended by the smell.
+Ans: I feel like closing my nose when I walk near a heap of garbage.
+Children who spend the whole day picking things from such garbage might get used to the smell.
+Hence, they do not get offended by the smell.